-- · To build stronger communications with current and potential stakeholders and the public to enhance their engagement in salmon conservation activities. - · To encourage greater cooperation amongst federal and provincial governments, First Nations, community volunteers and other conservation organizations. - To identify new partnerships and potential sources of funding that can help advance the Foundations mission to improve salmon conservation.
+- Our on-going work with funding recipients to ensure robust results-based management and reporting on Foundation funded projects. - To build stronger communications with current and potential stakeholders and the public to enhance their engagement in salmon conservation activities. - To encourage greater cooperation amongst federal and provincial governments, First Nations, community volunteers and other conservation organizations. - To identify new partnerships and potential sources of funding that can help advance the Foundations mission to improve salmon conservation.